gabimelby/Kill-Tracker-Project/README.md

 I wanted this app to be very simple.
 When I first created the app, I was looking for ways to just track the kills.
 I had everything in one container tracking the amount of kills.
 As I continued, I realized that I wanted to split it up by quarters to make it easier and I wanted only 3 simple buttons to be able to add stops, add a kill, or reset because they scored.

 To build this app, I used a traditional MVC format.
 For the model, I had game_stats.py which is where the game data and logic is stored.
-The classes that are in this file are SavedGame and GameStats.
 For the view, I used kill_tracker_view.py.
+For the controller, I used Kill_Tracker_Controller.
 The controller is what coordinates the logic and updates the model.
-The main class that is used in here is KillTrackerController.

 ```mermaid